shakkathir/AWSArch/GameStop.md

 * This market moment, with its surge in technology-fueled social speculation, is an echo of 1999 and early 2000

 ___
+# Big Picture View.
 * __$42 trillion__ ocean of the U.S. stock market.

-* As of Dec.
-31, heavily shorted stocks like AMC Entertainment Holdings Inc.,BlackBerry Ltd.,iRobot Corp., and others lately favored by the flash mob made up only 0.13% of the S&P 500 and only 4% to 5% of leading indexes of small stocks
+* __As of Dec.
+31__, heavily shorted stocks like AMC Entertainment Holdings Inc.,BlackBerry Ltd.,iRobot Corp., and others lately favored by the flash mob made up only 0.13% of the S&P 500 and only 4% to 5% of leading indexes of small stocks

-* By Jan.
-27, the most-shorted stocks still accounted for only 0.17% of the S&P 500.
+* __By Jan.
+27__, the most-shorted stocks still accounted for only 0.17% of the S&P 500.
 They did roughly double to 8.6% of the S&P 600 Small-Cap index,which includes GameStop and several other flash-mob favorites, and 11% of the Russell Microcap index.
 But investors who are well diversified aren’t likely to feel a major impact.

-* Volatility for the S&P 500 so far in 2021 is up a bit but still ranks almost exactly in the middle of its levels recorded since 1928, according to Distillate Capital Partners LLC., a Chicago-based investment firm
+* __Volatility for the S&P 500 index__ so far in 2021 is up a bit but still ranks almost exactly in the middle of its levels recorded since 1928, according to Distillate Capital Partners LLC., a Chicago-based investment firm

-* Volatility of even the S&P 600 index of small stocks, which includes GameStop and several other flash-mob favorites, has fluctuated about one-third less sharply in 2021 than its long-run average.
+* __Volatility of even the S&P 600 index__ of small stocks, which includes GameStop and several other flash-mob favorites, has fluctuated about one-third less sharply in 2021 than its long-run average.

 * Taken together, these indicators suggest the flash mobs haven’t had significant effects outside the two- or three-dozen stocks they love to trade the most.
 * But it’s simplistic to think of this trading movement as a frontal assault on Wall Street’s elite